8:15 a.m. Worship Service in the Chapel (Sept.-May)

 A less formal, 45 minute gathering for all ages.

-Holy Communion shared on the first and third Sundays.
+Holy Communion shared on the 1st & 3rd Sundays.

 Come as you are.
 Bring your joys, sorrows, questions, and hopes.